YAKST — Yakutsk Summer Time

 How to Convert YAKST to Other Time Zones

-Select the meeting window on the grid: Use the Select button if needed, then drag across the YAKST row to highlight a time range in purple; you can resize it with the left and right handles or move it by dragging the center.
-For example, selecting a 9 AM to 11 AM YAKST block lets you instantly see how that same two-hour window appears across every row you added, which is useful for handoffs, support coverage, or travel coordination.
+Select a working time range on the grid: Click Select to enter selection mode, then drag across the YAKST row to highlight a time block in purple; you can resize it using the left and right handles or move the whole range by dragging the center.
+For example, if you want to review a morning coordination window in YAKST, selecting a block on the 24-hour timeline immediately shows how that same period lines up across every added row, which helps remote teams avoid night-time overlap.

 Export and share the result: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-That makes it easy to send a confirmed YAKST-based schedule to colleagues, attach it to a project kickoff, or drop a shareable link into chat so everyone sees the same time window in their local view.
+This is practical when you need to send a confirmed meeting window to distributed teams so each participant receives the event in their own local calendar without manually converting from UTC+10.

 About Yakutsk Summer Time (YAKST)

-Yakutsk Summer Time, abbreviated YAKST, is a daylight saving time abbreviation.
-Its exact offset is UTC+10, meaning it is 10 hours ahead of Coordinated Universal Time.
+Yakutsk Summer Time, abbreviated YAKST, is a daylight saving time abbreviation with an exact offset of UTC+10.
+That means the time zone is ten hours ahead of Coordinated Universal Time during the period when YAKST is in effect.

 YAKST and Daylight Saving Time